dftbplus/mpifx/doc/sphinx/installing.rst

 * GNU Make.

-There are basically two different ways of invoking the library into your
+There are basically two different ways of using the library in your project:
-project:

 * `Precompiling the library`_ and linking it later to your project.

 * `Compiling the library during your build process`_.

-Both are described below in details.
+Both are described below.

 Precompiling the library